infochimps-labs/community-pantry/README.md

 ## Index

-bare-pantry works together with the full Ironfan toolset:
+community-pantry works together with the full Ironfan toolset:

 ### Tools: